Imagine 💡

 The final example of framing in photography is using the subject’s hands!
 Yes, you can use your subject’s own hands as framing elements.

-You can do this by getting close and having your subject place their hands under their chin to act as a framing element from below.
+You can do this by getting close and having your subject place their hands under their chin (one of my favorite sitting poses) to act as a framing element from below.
 You can also have your subject place their hands on either side of their face to frame their face from the side.

 As a portrait and headshot photographer, I love using hands as framing elements because they are very subtle and natural, and they can be used as a posing reference for your subject as well, so they have something to do with their hands!